Anirudh-thakur/Personal-Assistant/README.md

 or use conda create --name [name] python=3.7.5 - to install using conda

+Also create Contacts.csv containing columns : Name, Number,	Email Address in order to store your contacts for mail and whatsap and UserCreds.py with Email_id = "your_id@gmail.com",Password = "your_password" ,AppId_Wolf = "your_appId" variables for email credentials access and wolfralpha calculation api

 # Motivation
 To create a simple AI Assistant for small repititive tasks by using python libraries and some inbuild function and improving it with time and make use of neural networks.
 Fun-fact : I have named my AI bot Anchit(which is my real brother's name) cause he never works for me :P